 Finally, in Dazzle Software II, LLC v.
 Kinney, No. 16-cv-12191, 2016 U.S. Dist.
 LEXIS 155993 (E.D.
 Mich.
 Aug.
 22, 2016), the court dismissed claims under the DTSA, but in its order provided that the plaintiffs could seek leave to amend their complaint if discovery showed that the defendants engaged in conduct violating DTSA after its effective date; the court stated that if the plaintiffs desired to reassert a DTSA claim, they “shall plead with specificity any alleged conduct by Defendants post-dating the effective date of the DTSA that … constitutes a violation of DTSA or otherwise makes the DTSA applicable to Defendants.”

 In Unum Group v.
 Loftus, No. 4:16-CV-40154-TSH, 2016 U.S. Dist.
 LEXIS 168713 (D. Mass.
 Dec.
 6, 2016), a company asserted claims for trade secret misappropriation against a former employee.
 The former employee moved to dismiss the DTSA claims, arguing that he was entitled to invoke the statute’s immunity provisions (18 U.S.C. § 1833), in that he had removed company documents and provided them to his attorney for the purpose of pursuing claims against the employer for suspected violations of law.
-The court granted the plaintiff’s motion for preliminary injunction on claims under the DTSA and ordered the return of materials that a former employee of the plaintiff had removed from the plaintiff’s offices.
+The court granted the plaintiff’s motion for a preliminary injunction on claims under the DTSA and ordered the return of materials that a former employee of the plaintiff had removed from the plaintiff’s offices.
 The court denied without prejudice the former employee’s the motion to dismiss, noting that no claims had yet been asserted by the former employer and that there were facts of record to support (or reject) the immunity defense.